MicrosoftDocs/MIMDocs/MIMDocs/pam/configuring-mim-environment-for-pam.md

 ---
 # required metadata

-title: Deploy and configure PAM | Microsoft Identity Manager
+title: Deploy and configure PAM | Microsoft Docs
 description: The roadmap for installing and MIM and configuring it for Privileged Access Management.
 keywords:
 author: kgremban